Ethnic relations in India: Racism against North-East Indians in other states of India

 In recent years discrimination against people from North-East India has been reported.
 In 2007, the North East Support Centre & Helpline (NESC&H) was started as a separate wing of All India Christian Council.
 Its stated goal is to increase awareness regarding prejudice and attacks against people from North-East India.
 Many North-Eastern Indians face discrimination; are refused living accommodations when they travel to urban areas to study; and are subjected to racial slurs in reference to the appearance of their eyes.
 A spokesman for the NESC&H has stated that abuse and harassment of North-Easterners is increasing.

-A study from the North-East Support Centre & Helpline reported that 86% of North-East people in 2009–2010 said they faced racial discrimination in metro cities of India, based on such cultural profiling.

-In 2012, in an attempt to prevent discrimination, the Indian government asked all of its states and union territories to arrest anyone who commits an act of atrocity against a North-Easterner under the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989.

-In 2014, a North-Eastern student named Nido Taniam was killed in New Delhi.
+Instances of Discrimination and sexual violence against Northeastern Indians have also been documented, particularly against women migrating to metropolitan areas.